 There will be times when employers need to solve a workplace dispute.
 This is a guide to informal discussions and formal procedures for solving disputes at work.

-SOLVING WORK PROBLEMS: As a rule, most employee problems fall into one of these two categories:
+RESOLVING WORKPLACE ISSUES: As a rule, most employee problems fall into one of these two categories:

 The first step with a work problem is to explain your concerns to your manager.
 Often, they can help you can sort a dispute using informal methods.

 It can be helpful when staff suggest what they would like their manager to do to solve a workplace problem.

 Employers should discuss disciplinary issues with their staff informally in the first instance.
 But, it can lead to cases of formal disciplinary action.
 That can also result in employee dismissals in the most serious or repetitive cases.

 All employees have the right to take a companion with them to a grievance or disciplinary meeting and any appeals.
 They can get support from either:

 There are steps to take if you were unable to resolve your problem by informal methods.
 You can make a formal grievance complaint if you have concerns.
 Likewise, you might face formal disciplinary action if your boss starts the process.